jumpingcontent/Wikinets_Moinmoin/Roles.md

 * Testing: Yasir

-We'll run the MediaWiki and test each function.
+We'll run the Moinmoin wiki and test each function.
 We'll comprehensively run deployment testing on each port and service to ensure the services work well.
 One of the main goals is to ensure uptime and functionality and notify other members of any issues.

 * Support: Juan